jvdb/derric/README.md

 `/src/org/lang_derric/validator/generated/ValidatorFactory.java` contains the source of a factory that, based on a provided file extension, matches a validator to that extension and returns the associated validator (e.g., if you call ValidatorFactory.create("gif") it will return an instance of GIFValidator.
 At least, if you've generated the GIFValidator).

-`/formats/out/` contains the optimized versions of the input descriptions in Derric, for debug purposes.
+`/src/org/lang_derric/validator/generated` also contains the optimized versions of the input descriptions in Derric, for debug purposes.

 A small set of unit and integration tests is provided.
 After running generateAll() in the Rascal console, refresh the project and run the tests (right-click on the test directory and select "Run As" and then select "JUnit Test").
 If all running tests succeed then the installation works.